logseq/docs/db-version.md

 This page describes DB (database) graph functionality as of April 28th, 2026.
 See [here](https://test.logseq.com/#/) to try the latest stable version.
 If you're an existing user of Logseq, you'll be interested in [changes with the db version](./db-version-changes.md).

-NOTE: While there is an [automated backup](#automated-backup) for DB graphs, we recommend only using DB graphs for testing purposes.

 ## Overview

 * [Nodes](#nodes)